 Market squid have eight arms and two tentacles, as well as a milky and purple iridescent coloring that can change depending on environmental factors.
-Squid available year-round frozen, whole, or cleaned.
-It is also sold as frozen tubes, tentacles, and the rings are marketed breaded or unbreaded.
+Squid is available year-round frozen, whole, or cleaned.
+It is also sold as frozen tubes, tentacles, and rings that are marketed breaded or unbreaded.
 Some buyers suggest looking for tender squid that’s ivory colored with white skin, which indicates higher quality.
-Improperly frozen squid will have a reddish tinge and poor quality squid will smell like iodine or ammonia.
+Improperly frozen squid will have a reddish tinge, and poor quality squid will smell like iodine or ammonia.
 California market squid is a good substitution for expensive shellfish like clams and shrimp.

 Key sustainability sourcing notes for California market squid based on global production from 2012-2015 and the most recent 2012 Seafood Watch assessment:

 ~85% of global landings and ~100% of U.S. landings for California market squid meet a Seafood Watch "Good Alternative (yellow)" rating (purse seine-caught from California)

 ~15% of global landings and 100% of Mexico landings for California market squid are unrated

 U.S. landings for the years 2015 & 2016 decreased ~60% from landings for the years 2012-2014

 Mexico landings of California market squid from 2012 to 2015 were almost entirely in 2013 and 2014